Don Winslow

-Don Winslow (born October 31, 1953) is an American political activist and retired author best known for his crime novels including Savages, The Force and the Cartel Trilogy.
+Don Winslow (born October 31, 1953) is an American author best known for his crime novels including Savages, The Force and the Cartel Trilogy.

 Early life

 Winslow was born on Staten Island.
 He grew up in Perryville, a beach town near the village of Matunuck, Rhode Island.
 He credits his parents for preparing him to become a writer: his mother was a librarian and his father was a non-commissioned officer in the United States Navy who told stories and invited Navy friends around who told more.
 They inspired Winslow to become a storyteller himself.
 He majored in African history at the University of Nebraska–Lincoln.
 Winslow later earned a master's degree in military history.

 Career

 Early career

 After earning his master's degree, Winslow worked as an analyst for the Department of State in South Africa in the 1980s, before working as a safari guide in Kenya.
 Winslow returned to the U.S. in the late 1980s to work as a private investigator.